OTT for Broadcasters in 2025: Monetization, Latency, Apps, and Compliance

-What is OTT streaming?
+So, what is OTT streaming?
 It is all about providing viewers with the specific content they want.

 OTT streaming amplifies the power of media delivery by giving professional broadcasters the unprecedented ability to interact with live audiences.
-OTT video on demand also represents a unique opportunity to reach a growing user segment becoming less interested in traditional media outlets.
+OTT video on demand also represents a unique opportunity to reach a growing user segment that is becoming less interested in traditional media outlets.

 In this post, we are going to cover everything you need to know about OTT broadcasting.
 We will start by defining OTT and describing what OTT streaming is used for.
 From there, we’ll break down some different types of OTT broadcasting, including live streaming and VOD.

 To give you some more insight on how broadcasters can use OTT broadcast technology, we will discuss what an OTT media delivery service is and compare a few of the top OTT media services on the market.
-To wrap things up, we will cover a few important OTT trends in 2024.
+To wrap things up, we will cover a few important OTT trends in 2025.

 Table of Contents: